brokiem/BedrockReplay/README.md

 4. Double-click the BedrockReplay-SNAPSHOT.jar file to start the server

 ## Usage
-1. Start BedrockReplay server by Double-clicking the BedrockReplay-SNAPSHOT.jar
+1. Start BedrockReplay server by double-clicking the BedrockReplay-SNAPSHOT.jar
 2. Set the `address` and `port` in the `config.json` file located in the BedrockReplay directory
 3. Join the proxy using Minecraft: Bedrock Edition
 4. Type `!replay record <replayName>` in the chat to start recording